 What are veneers?

-Veneers are thin layers of material that cover the front of your teeth and are designed to improve their appearance.
+Veneers are thin layers of material that cover the front of the teeth and are designed to improve their appearance.
+While veneers can improve your teeth’s appearance, poorly fitted veneers can cause jaw pain.

 Veneers can be made either of porcelain (ceramic) or composite resin (of plastic and glass).